Greek-G/face-recognition/README.md

 # Simple Face Recognition System using OpenCV

 This project is a basic real-time face recognition system built using Python and OpenCV.
-It uses Haar Cascade for face detection and a simple pixel-based difference method for recognition.

 ## Features